codurance/site/src/_posts/2018-11-17-the-functional-style-part-7.md

 }
 ```

-Swerving back to lazy evaluation, the problem could be solved in Clojure in an interesting way by using `(range)`:
+In that case, this is a good choice.
+But getting the subject back to lazy evaluation, if you were working with Clojure, the problem could be solved in an interesting way by using `(range)`:

 ```clojure
 (map (fn [i number] (format "%d: %s" i number))